shahradelahi/docker-torproxy/README.md

 | -------------------- | ------------------------------------------------------------------ |
 | `TOR_CONTROL_PASSWD` | Automatically will be hashed and used as password of control port. |
 | `TOR_*`              | For configuring the Tor config file.                               |

+> 💡 For more information about Tor config file see [Offical Tor Manual](hhttps://2019.www.torproject.org/docs/tor-manual.html.en).

 ## Usage